lookbook-hq/lookbook/docs/src/_user_docs/sharing/embeds.md

   <% s.with_block_subheading "Enable Lookbook in production", id: "production", step: 1 %>
   <% s.with_block_prose do %>
-    Lookbook must be running in production and publically accessible if embeds are to work, as they must be configured to point to a running Lookbook instance.
+    Lookbook must be running in production (and publically accessible) if embeds are to work, as they must be configured to point to a running Lookbook instance.

-    See the docs on [deploying to production](<%= guide_url :deployment %>) for more details.
+    See the docs on [running to production](<%= guide_url :production %>) for more details.
   <% end %>

   <% s.with_block_subheading "Configure the access policy", id: "access", step: 2 %>